Category: Note-taking apps

 Dropbox Paper

-Notion fails first because database structure and workspace setup outweigh short-term collaboration needs.
+Notion fails first because it breaks when database structure and workspace setup outweigh short-term collaboration needs.

 Verdict